hpc/charliecloud/doc/ch-grow_desc.rst

 :code:`delete`
 --------------

-Delete the image described by the image reference :code:'IMAGE_REF' from the storage directory.
+Delete the image described by the image reference :code:`IMAGE_REF` from the storage directory.
 Any other copies of image will remain unchanged.

 Quirks of a fully unprivileged build